brill-software/brill_client/README.md

 You can distribute any web applications and components you develop under your own license.

 The Brill CMS is distributed under the Brill Software Apps license.
-Components that are used by the Brill CMS have the following copyright notice:
+Brill CMS components have the following copyright notice:

 ```
 // © 2023 Brill Software Limited - Brill CMS, distributed under the Brill Software Apps license.